Skip to main content

 The Banner Saga was developed by Stoic.

-The Banner Saga has received mostly positive reviews from players and mostly positive reviews from critics.
-Most players liked this game for its story but disliked it for its grinding.
+The Banner Saga has received positive reviews from both players and critics.
+Most players liked The Banner Saga for its story but disliked it for its grinding.

-The Banner Saga is a single player game with multiplayer support.
+The Banner Saga is a single player game.

 Similar games include The Banner Saga 2, The Banner Saga 3, Ash of Gods: Redemption, The Pale Beyond, Expeditions: Viking and others.